pingcap/docs/data-migration/migrate-mysql-tidb-less-tb.md

 ## Step 5.
 Monitor the task and view logs （optional)

-To view the history status of the migration task and other internal metrics, take the following steps.
+To view the historical status of the migration task and other internal metrics, take the following steps.

-If you have deployed Prometheus, Alertmanager, and Grafana when you deployed DM using TiUP, you can access Grafana using the IP address and port specified during the deployment.
-You can then select DM dashboard to view DM-related monitoring metrics.
+If you have deployed Prometheus, Alertmanager, and Grafana when deploying DM using TiUP, you can access Grafana using the IP address and port specified during the deployment.
+You can then select the DM dashboard to view DM-related monitoring metrics.

 - The log directory of DM-master: specified by the DM-master process parameter `--log-file`.
 If you deploy DM using TiUP, the log directory is `/dm-deploy/dm-master-8261/log/` by default.
 - The log directory of DM-worker: specified by the DM-worker process parameter `--log-file`.
 If you deploy DM using TiUP, the log directory is `/dm-deploy/dm-worker-8262/log/` by default.